veracode/scan_health/README.md

 ## Key Features ✅

 * Identification of configuration issues and recommendations for improvements
-* Can output to JSON
+* Outputs to the console and also JSON
 * Returns exit code 1 if there are any high severity issues found

 ## Usage